Plan Your Visit to Irvine

 Trails, Wetlands & Exhibits

 Irvine’s 211 acre property showcases the beauty of Maryland’s natural landscape.
 With nearly 8 miles of hiking trails, gardens featuring native plants, and our Outdoor Classroom built for child-led nature play, there’s an outdoor experience just waiting for you to explore at Irvine.
+During colder months, visit Irvine’s two bird feeding blinds to observe or photograph resident song birds.

 Irvine’s Outdoor Classroom provides an open, natural space for children to engage in nature play.
 Fallen stumps and logs become balance beams, forts, and castles; mud, sand, and leaves become the ingredients needed to create five-star meals in our play kitchen.
 The Outdoor Classroom is perfect for children of all ages.
 Come out and play to see what your child can imagine and achieve!
 Please note the outdoor classroom is closed to the public Monday-Friday as our Nature Preschoolers utilize this area during the week.